pdfosborne/elsciRL/README.md

 Our work fits within the scope of AI agents but we notably do not require the problem to already contain language which is normally required for applying LLMs.

 ### Features
 1. **Enhance any Reinforcement Learning application with language.**
-2. A **GUI** that improves the experience for users to interact with language approaches and setting up new experiments.
+2. Our **Graphical User Interface (GUI)** makes it easy to apply new algorithms and provide instructions.
-3. **Setup New Applications Faster** with fewer problem-specific requirements.
+3. **Develop applications faster** with fewer problem specific requirements.
-4. **Accelerates Research** by reducing the number of steps to setup new applications and providing an [Open-Source Wiki](https://github.com/pdfosborne/elsciRL-Wiki) and [Discord Server](https://discord.gg/GgaqcrYCxt) to share knowledge.
+4. **Accelerate your research** with our [Open-Source Wiki](https://github.com/pdfosborne/elsciRL-Wiki) and [Discord Server](https://discord.gg/GgaqcrYCxt) to share knowledge.
-5. **Improve Reproducibility** by designing a set of generally applicable algorithms including the configurations to re-create prior experiments.
+5. **Enables  reproducibility of your work** including publication of the configurations used so others can re-create the experiments.
-6. **Extract Domain Expert Knowledge** by using our GUI to let non-technical users provide instructions that guide the agent.
+6. **Collect user input data with ease** by using our GUI to let non-technical users provide instructions that guide the agent.

 <div width="75%" align="center">
 	<img src="https://raw.githubusercontent.com/pdfosborne/elsciRL-Wiki/refs/heads/main/Resources/images/elsciRL_LLM_Overview-v2.png" />